-Say "Hello" to your FutureSELF
+Discover a connectedness to your FutureSELF

 The FutureSELF Concept

 The concept of one's future-Self is an aspect of planning out future opportunities or occurrences that might affect one's future.
 To acheive this one must project and self-visualise themselves in that future.

-People think about their future-selves similarly to how they think about other people – as a stranger!
+Generally, people think about their future-selves similarly to how they think about other people – as a stranger!

 Behavioural Economics suggests that the extent to which people feel connected to their future-self influences how well they make decisions today for their future-self.
 In fact, they are 75% more likely to make better decisions for their Future-Self and are 50% better savers.